Mondo Grass Groundcover

 Mondo grass is quite easy to care for.
 Light fertilizer applications in the spring will help maintain color and increase growth rate, but they are not required.
 An annual mowing in early spring can stimulate growth, but take care to set your mower to a high setting because the plants can be damaged if cut back too much.
 Rake the grass as needed to remove dead leaves.

-Once the mondo has spread to fill in an area the plants should be able to choke out most weeds.
+Once the mondo has spread to fill in an area, the plants should be able to choke out most weeds.
 Weeds can be a problem in the early stages when the plants are still filling in.
 Hand pull weeds or spot treat them with a post-emergent herbicide.
 Make sure the herbicide is labeled for mondo grass (Ophiopogon japonicus), as some brands may not be appropriate for this plant.

-Get Free Shipping on high-quality mondo grass at Classy Groundcovers.
+Get Free Shipping on high-quality Mondo Grass at Classy Groundcovers.